Last Updated on November 22, 2020 by Oddmund Groette

 Given no extra losses or provisions for 2020, it means you can buy the shares for an earnings yield of 11% (!).

 Several Scandinavian banks have over the last years been involved in “scandals”, mostly related to money laundering in the Baltics: SEB, Nordea, Swedbank and Danske Bank come to mind.
-Handelsbanken have so far not had any issues, and that’s no coincidence, I believe.
+Handelsbanken has so far not had any issues, and that’s no coincidence, I believe.
 It all boils down to culture and a long-term commitment.
 Because of this, I believe they can gain market share in the future.
 (Handelsbanken never wanted to have much exposure to Eastern Europe, for many reasons, and this has turned out to be very smart.)

-Handelsbanken sells products that is beneficial to the customer, not the bank.
+Handelsbanken sells products that are beneficial to the customer, not the bank.
 For example, structured and complex products have never been offered to “fool” the customers, but instead focused on selling simple mutual fund products.

 Handelsbanken doesn’t do any risky M&A where corporate cultures collide and where synergies in general are too optimistic.
 Instead, all growth is organic.
 Handelsbanken is growing mainly because the branches are doing more business – with new customers and with existing customers with whom they have had a relationship for years.
 I believe that this is a viable strategy even in an increasingly digital future.
 Banking is a very mature business, but also a durable one: there will always be demand for deposits and lending.